 If your bird shows any of these signs, a visit to the veterinarian is essential.
 Try to establish yourself with an avian veterinarian in your area before an emergency occurs.
 Since birds are so unique, they do better in the hands of a specialist familiar with their treatment and care.
 If you can’t get to the veterinarian right away, keep the bird warm (a room temperature of at least 85 degrees).
 An ordinary heating pad wrapped around the cage is a good way to maintain temperature.
 Cover the cage and protect it from drafts.

 Also, when you first get your bird, a veterinarian should give him or her a “well bird” exam right away.
-This exam will insure that your new friend is free from disease.
+This exam will ensure that your new friend is free from disease.
 It’s also a good time to introduce yourself and your bird to the vet, and get instructions on diet and nutrition, housing and medical needs.
 After the initial visit, all birds should have yearly health exams throughout their lives.

 A final note: Never give a bird medication without consulting with a veterinarian first.
 Many human or other animal medications are harmful to birds.
 You can waste valuable time trying to treat your bird yourself — and you can do more harm than good.
 It’s best to let your veterinarian prescribe the most appropriate and safest treatment.